On the Paradox of Certified Training: Introduction

+\para{This Work} In this work we take a step towards addressing this void and understanding the paradox of certified training.
+We hypothesize that two additional properties beyond tightness strongly impact certified training.
+First, we notice that some relaxations optimize \emph{discontinuous} losses during training.
+Second, we find that some relaxations are \emph{sensitive} to changes in weights, introducing locally non-linear loss landscapes.
+As they induce more complex losses, both of these properties can have negative impact on optimization, and consequently lead to low certified robustness.

+While the results in~\cref{table:prefetch} seem contradictory if considering only tightness, additionally considering continuity and sensitivity provides a more viable explanation and helps demystify the paradox.
+Concretely, tighter relaxations in \cref{table:prefetch} are harmed by discontinuity or high sensitivity of their loss, shedding light on why they do not outperform the continuous and non-sensitive IBP.
+On a range of datasets and architectures, our experimental evaluation further substantiates the importance of considering these two additional properties in order to gain a deeper understanding of certified training dynamics.

-\begin{itemize} \item Two fundamental properties, continuity and sensitivity, that can greatly influence the success of a convex relaxation when used in certified training (\cref{sec:analysis}). \item An extensive experimental evaluation, verifying that we can unravel the paradox of certified training by concurrently observing continuity, sensitivity, and tightness (\cref{ssec:exp:relaxations}). \item A preliminary small-scale investigation into the prospects of designing relaxations with no harmful properties, using a novel training setup based on implicit layers (\cref{ssec:exp:lp}). \end{itemize}
+\para{Main Contributions} Our key contributions are: \begin{itemize} \item Two fundamental properties, continuity and sensitivity, that along with tightness influence the success of a convex relaxation when used in certified training (\cref{sec:analysis}). \item Extensive experiments on a range of convex relaxations, substantiating our hypothesis that considering continuity and sensitivity is necessary to understand the paradox of certified training (\cref{sec:exp}). \item A study of systematic changes to existing relaxations, showing that improving an unfavorable property of a relaxation is challenging, as this often negatively affects other properties (\cref{sec:tweaks}). \end{itemize}

+We believe the ideas presented in our work benefit further investigations of the paradox, as well as future attempts to derive new certified defenses that obtain state-of-the-art experimental results.
+Our paper is structured as follows.
+First, we provide the necessary background (\cref{sec:background_relwork}) and state the paradox more formally (\cref{sec:motivation}).
+In \cref{sec:analysis}, we present our core results on continuity and sensitivity of popular relaxations.
+In \cref{sec:exp}, we provide detailed experimental evidence supporting our findings.
+Finally, in \cref{sec:tweaks} we present a study of relaxation modifications, demonstrating complex dependencies between properties which complicate the process of improving unfavorable properties of existing relaxations.